Elevation: 7,422 ft

 This peak is not in the book.
 Published December 2019

 Peak 7422 towers 1,800 vertical feet above Greenhorn Gulch to the south.
 The southern half of the mountain is mostly BLM land whereas the northern half of the mountain is mostly on private land.
 Consult the BLM Sun Valley map to stay out of trouble.
 Greenhorn Gulch road is heavily posted and is a private road that you cannot park alongside.
-The Southwest Ridge Route is entirely on BLM land.
+The southwest ridge is entirely on BLM land.
 USGS Mahoney Butte

 Southwest Ridge, Class 2

-Greenhorn Road is located 5.3 miles N of the stoplight at Albertson’s in Hailey, ID on ID-75.
+Greenhorn Road is located 5.3 miles north of the stoplight at Albertson’s in Hailey, ID on ID-75.
 It is signed and has a stoplight.
-Turn L/W onto Greenhorn Road and drive 3.0 miles to a signed junction with Limekiln Road.
-Turn R/N onto Limekiln Road and drive 0.1 mile to just beyond a split rail fence that separates private property from public land.
+Turn left/west onto Greenhorn Road and drive 3.0 miles to a signed junction with Limekiln Road.
+Turn right/north onto Limekiln Road and drive 0.1 mile to just beyond a split rail fence that separates private property from public land.
 Park here (5,790 feet).
-Walk back to Greenhorn Road and walk W down Greenhorn Road for 0.2 miles to a parking pullout (no parking allowed, however) at the base of the Southwest Ridge of Peak 7422.
+Walk back to Greenhorn Road and walk west down Greenhorn Road for 0.2 miles to a parking pullout (no parking allowed, however) at the base of the southwest ridge.
 This is BLM land and is about the only patch of public land on Greenhorn Road before you reach the Sawtooth National Forest boundary farther up the road.